advocations/skype/Skype/UCWA/participantInvitation_ref.md

 ### GET

-Returns a representation of an invitation to an existing [conversation (UCWA)](conversation_ref.md) for an additional participant.
+Returns a representation of an invitation to an existing [conversation](conversation_ref.md) for an additional participant.

 #### Request body